lvaughan33/Multivariable-Interpolation/README.md

-Project from the first semester of a graduate-level course in numerical analysis.
+Project from the first semester of a graduate-level numerical analysis course.
 Code written for the purpose of constructing an interpolating polynomial to approximate a surface.

 Author: Luke Vaughan